Looking for things to do in Pokhara? The adventure capital of the Nepal is the gateway to the Himalayas.

-The day we arrived in Kathmandu, an unofficial oil embargo paralyzed the nation.
-Streets that were usually overrun by vehicles were eerily empty.
-The reason behind the oil embargo is enmeshed in so much political drama that I don’t feel informed enough upon to convey.
-However, I do know seeing and experiencing it firsthand that the country is suffering, and even as resilient as the Nepalese are, they don’t deserve any more heartache.
+To preface, Tim and I visited Nepal five months after the 2015 earthquake.
 A few hours before our intended journey to Pokhara, our bus ride was canceled leaving us scrambling to find another way to get there.
 Most material online is irrelevant post-disaster so we were very much left to our own devices.
-Being in Nepal was a test of faith time and time again.
+Being in Nepal truly tested our faith in the universe.
 We lugged our heavy packs and looked around helplessly before a string of kindhearted locals took the time to personally guide us to where we needed to go to find a ride to Pokhara, ultimately bringing us to the infamously chaotic Kathmandu Ring Road.
 With the help of a policeman with next-to-no English skills, Tim and I managed to squeeze into a past-capacity microbus where I basically was sitting on some stranger’s lap and endured seven loooooong hours of winding, sketchy roads cramped and sweaty.
 But at least the ride was pretty as we meandered through the lush green mountainsides of Nepal’s landscape, reminding us that there is always something redeeming about any tough experience in Nepal.
-Pokhara itself is a bit over hyped, but the journey is one that will be etched in your brain for years to come.
+Here are my top five things to do in Pokhara.

 1. Go bar hopping in Lakeside